jxnblk/mdx-docs/docs/pages/custom-setup.md

 # Custom Setup

-mdx-docs is a component library intended for use with Next.js.
+MDX Docs is a component library intended for use with Next.js.
 The quickest way to create a new setup is with the `npm init docs` command, but if you have an existing Next.js app, follow the instructions below.

 ## Add MDX support